gamtiq/grunt-uniator/README.md

 });
 ```

-#### Combine and minify all styles from HTML-file, save styles into `path/to/out/css/combined.css`, create new HTML-file `path/to/out/processed.html`, remove source CSS-files
+#### Combine and minify all styles from HTML-file, save styles into `path/to/out/css/combined.css`, update URLs in result CSS-file, create new HTML-file `path/to/out/processed.html`, remove source CSS-files

 ```js
 grunt.initConfig({